sofmeright/apt-cacher-ng-oci/README.md

 `Dockerfile` for a containerized version of [Apt-Cacher NG](https://www.unix-ag.uni-kl.de/~bloch/acng/), the legendary caching proxy for Linux package archives (primarily Debian-based).

-This is not just another fork — it’s a reimplementation by [Kai (@SoFMeRight)](https://github.com/sofmeright), with better operational behavior and sane logs.

 ## Contributing

 This is maintained by a solo DevOps freak.
 You can:

 - Send a PR or fork it and tell your friends.
 - Report issues.
-- [Buy me a ☕](https://ko-fi.com/T6T41IT163) if this saves you some bandwidth.
+- Buy me a ☕ if this saves you some bandwidth.
+(Donation link coming soon...)

 ## Issues